Introduction to Fashion Design

 What will I be doing?

-You will study in our £55 million New Adelphi building, the home of art, design and performance at the University of Salford.
+This fashion design degree is based at our £55 million New Adelphi building, the home of design and creativity on campus.

 What about after uni?